 The lack of affordable single-family homes and apartments is a difficult reality for residents across the country, from California to Florida and cities in-between.
-As part of National Homeownership Month, we’re reimagining housing by spotlighting innovative ways to boost the supply of affordable housing for low- and middle-income families.
+We’re reimagining housing by spotlighting innovative ways to boost the supply of affordable housing for low- and middle-income families.

 New Ways to Build

 By challenging conventional thinking in terms of design and materials, developers can build more homes more efficiently.
 Auburn University’s Rural Studio has pioneered “the $20,000 home,” a collection of one- and two-bedroom home designs that could make affordable housing a reality for more low-income Americans.
 Rusty Smith, associate director at Rural Studio, described the 20K Home initiative as “a scalable, sustainable, agile, and resilient delivery process for beautiful, well-designed, high-performance affordable homes titled as real property, while supporting an industry of home building in underserved rural communities nationwide.”

 Currently, most homes are built for “nuclear” families—two parents and kids—but only 20% of households actually fit that definition.1 More than 80% of the nation’s apartments and houses are built with two, three, or four bedrooms.2 Solo renters, empty-nesters, and multi-generational families end up paying for more space than they need.
 If developers design housing for fewer occupants, there could be a better match between supply and demand.

 It’s time to forget the old perceptions of factory-built homes.
 Today’s innovative manufactured and modular housing features the traditional home aesthetic at a greatly reduced price.
 Manufactured housing is 35%–47% less expensive than traditional housing3, meets federal building standards, and blends in seamlessly with site-built homes.
 Modular housing can be built in half the time, cutting construction costs and the amount of waste produced.